 - ¼ black cracked pepper

-- 1 tbsp apple cider vinegar 6% or white cider vinegar 5%
+- 1 tablespoon apple cider vinegar 6% or white cider vinegar 5%

 - Slice the cabbage thinly, preferably with a large and sharp knife.
 Transfer to a large mixing bowl and season with salt and pepper.

 - Using your hands stir and massage the cabbage to soften it and to make sure that all the seasoning is incorporated.

 - Cut the cucumbers into half moon circles.
 Prepare dill and add to the bowl with sliced cabbage.

 - Drizzle with olive oil and vinegar.
 Mix well and serve immediately or leave in the fridge for 15-30 minutes to chill and flavors to combine even more.

 Note: Nutrition information is estimated and varies based on the products used.

 DID YOU MAKE THIS RECIPE?

 If you made this recipe I would love to see it and share it!
 Please tag me on IG @theyummy_bowl, using the hashtag #theyummy_bowl.